Metric Noise Resource (MNR)

 Methodology

-The MNR methodology comprises several components (see figure for the dependency between the main components):
+The MNR methodology comprises several components (see the figure for the dependency between the main components):

 Component dependancy in the Metric Noise Resource (MNR) methodology.